Skip to main content

 • Last Revised: March 31, 2023

-• Summary: With the aim of improving the convenience of individuals and corporations, etc. and the efficiency of administrative management, in order to promote the digitalisation of notices of disciplinary actions, etc. in the short term, common ideas and methods of responding to issues, etc. will be provided so that they can be referred to in practice.
+• Overview: With the aim of improving the convenience of individuals and corporations, etc. and the efficiency of administrative operations, in order to promote the digitalisation of disposition notices, etc. in the short term, common ideas and methods of responding to issues, etc. will be provided so that they can be used as a reference in practice.

 PDF(189KB)/Excel(21KB)